 Electric scooters are safer than gas scooters for a number of reasons.
 They don’t typically travel as fast, so if you get in an accident, you are likely to experience fewer consequences.
 Additionally, gas scooters feature a combustible engine, which is a potential danger.
 Electric scooters do include lithium-ion battery packs, which have had issues with catching on fire in the past.
 These issues have largely been resolved, but you should still source an e-scooter from a reliable manufacturer to ensure they don’t use sub-standard batteries.

 If you are concerned about carbon emissions and related negative environmental impacts, the e-scooter is the clear winner.
 Gas scooters are powered via messy and environmentally distasteful fossil fuels, whereas e-scooters are powered by electricity.
 With battery power, there are no pollutants released into the environment.
 It must be noted, however, that even though gas scooters do damage the environment slightly, the impacts are much lower when compared to standard cars and trucks.
+Also, with a gas model, you won’t have to wonder how long to charge an eScooter battery.
+And don’t forget there can be different types of electric scooter batteries that have their own advantages and disadvantages.
 For another more environmentally friendly solution to getting around, you can compare an electric skateboard vs an electric scooter.

+Some of you may be thinking, “How far does an electric scooter go?”
 An e-scooter’s range will be primarily determined by its integrated battery, and these ranges max out at around 50 to 60 miles before needing a recharge.
 On the other hand, the fuel tanks inside of a gas scooter can hold around two to three gallons of petrol.
 That doesn’t sound like a lot when compared to a car, but gas scooters are relatively light and compact.
 So, yeah, they get almost 100 miles per gallon.
 That comes out to three or four times the range found with your average e-scooter.
 In other words, electric scooters are good for short commutes, while gas scooters are better for long trips.
+Additionally, the battery is usually the first thing to falter with an e-scooter, so it would be wise to learn how to replace an electric scooter battery if you choose that route.
+You can also learn about how long the battery lasts on an electric scooter so you can get an idea of what to expect.

 Gas scooters are much louder than e-scooters, which may be an issue for some.
 If you are concerned with noise pollution, go with an electric model.
 If you have decided you would rather have an electric scooter instead of a gas-powered one, check out our TaoTao ATM50-A1 review.
 Or you can check out our electric scooter comparison.